-You have chosen a Few-to-Many stream for your virtual event.
-In this article, we would like to show you important tips on preparation, implementation and follow-up, implementation and follow-up.
+You have decided to implement your virtual event with a Few-to-Many stream.
+In this article, we would like to show you important tips for preparation, implementation and follow up.

-Below you will find important recommendations and settings options for the best user experience:
+Below you will find important recommendations and setting options for the best possible user experience:

-- Wait until all your speakers/moderators are in the Jisti session.
+- Wait until all your presenters are in the Jisti session.
 We recommend that there is more than one person (presenter/speaker) in the room from which you are streaming.

-- Go to the settings by first moving your mouse pointer over the video image.
-Click in the navigation bar that now appears at the bottom of the picture on the 3 dots and then click on "Settings".
-In the window that now opens, select the following select the 3rd tab "More" and activate the function "Follow-me for all persons".
+- Go to the settings by first moving your curser over the video image.
+In the navigation bar that now appears at the bottom of the screen, click on the 3 dots on the far right and then on "Settings" in the drop down menu.
+In the window that now opens, select the 3rd tab "Moderator" and activate the function "Everyone follows me".

 This way, your participants will now see everything you see.